laylaone22/OIKIA/README.md

 # [Oops!
 I Kill It Again](https://github.com/laylaone22/OIKIA)

-How many times did you get a plant as a present? or you got one from the shop just for fun?
+How many times have you gotten a plant as a present?
+Or bought yourself one just for fun?
-How many times did you prepare your garden looking forward to the best harvest of your life?
+How many times have you prepared your garden, looking forward to the best harvest of your life?

-How happy were you when you water your green friends for the first time and promised yourself to take care of them?
+How happy were you when you watered your green friends for the first time and promised yourself to take care of them?

-The reality is unfortunately that you probably killed all of them again, and again ... and again!!
+Unfortunately the reality is that you probably killed them all again, and again... and again!!

-We all want to put an end to this with Oop!
+We want to put an end to this with Oops!
 I Killed It Again (OIKIA)!

-OIKIA is a MERN full-stack web application which helps you:
+OIKIA is a MERN full-stack web application which helps you to:

-- Gathering information about your green friends, keeping them into your list of favorite plants
+- Gather information about your green friends, keeping them in a list of your favorite plants
-- Organizing your gardens, either indoor or outdoor (... yes your room or balcony CAN be a garden!)
+- Organize your gardens, either indoor or outdoor (...yes, your room or balcony CAN be a garden!)
-- Planing your garden disposition ahead using an interactive garden interface to make your life easier and funnier
+- Plan your garden arrangement using an interactive garden interface to make your life easier and more fun.
-- Placing your favorite plants correctly by checking their good and bad companions
+- Place your favorite plants correctly by checking their good and bad companions.
-- Getting an overview of your plants and notifications about when they need your attention
+- Get an overview of your plants and notifications for when they need your attention.

 ## Technology & Features